cgnorthcutt/cgnorthcutt.github.io/md/bodybuilding.md

 Although BULK-CUT is arguably one of the faster (and most common) ways to get big (increase muscle mass) and ripped (maintain low body fat) at the same time, this up-and-down cycle can be difficult for many weightlifters/bodybuilders.
-Firstly, requires constantly changing your lifestyle and eating habits.
+Firstly, it requires constantly changing your lifestyle and eating habits.
 Secondly, it requires sacrificing your toned physique towards the end of the BULK phase.
 Thirdly, cutting too many calories can stunt your metabolism, preventing you from losing weight.
 Instead, I present a supplement / workout regime which allows you to gain muscle mass while maintaining low body fat, at the added expense of increased effort, endurance/cardio training and added patience.
 To mitigate the increased intensity, this regime prescribes a strict supplement intake that will boost you through to success by optimizing the "muscle growth" / "power expended" ratio.